Pylons/pyramid/docs/tutorials/wiki/authorization.rst

 - :attr:`pyramid.security.Authenticated`
 - :attr:`pyramid.security.Everyone`

-Later, various wiki pages will grant some of these principals access to edit, or add new pages.
+Various wiki pages will grant some of these principals access to edit existing or add new pages.

-Finally, there are two helper methods that will help us later to authenticate users.
+Finally there are two helper methods that will help us to authenticate users.
 The first is ``hash_password`` which takes a raw password and transforms it using bcrypt into an irreversible representation, a process known as "hashing".
 The second method, ``check_password``, will allow us to compare the hashed value of the submitted password against the hashed value of the password stored in the user's